ASEAN Power Grid: History

 In 1981, the first official discussions on the state of electricity grids within ASEAN began.
 This resulted in the creation of the "Heads of ASEAN Power Utilities/Authorities" group, otherwise known as HAPUA.
 However, it wasn't until 1996 that a Memorandum of Understanding (MoU) was signed by members of ASEAN to give HAPUA 10 overarching goals, with one being power interconnectivity within each member state.

 The first discussions on inter-border energy trading took place during the Agreement on ASEAN Energy Cooperation in Manila, on June 24, 1986.
-This conference and the ensuing agreement highlighted the importance of cooperation among ASEAN members to develop energy resources and improve the economic integration of ASEAN collectively.
+This conference and the ensuing agreements of it, highlighted the importance of cooperation among ASEAN members to develop energy resources and improve the economic integration of ASEAN collectively.

 During the Second ASEAN Informal Summit in Kuala Lumpur, on December 15, 1997, the "ASEAN Power Grid" was first mentioned in official documents as part of the "ASEAN Vision 2020" and within the "Hanoi Plan of Action".
 This event also marked the first time the organisation articulated the APG as the end goal for a unified energy market.

 A roadmap for the APG was first mentioned during the "17th ASEAN Ministers on Energy Meeting" (AMEM) in Bangkok on July 3, 1999.
 The meeting established the "ASEAN Plan of Action for Energy Cooperation" (APAEC) for the years 2004–2009.
 A subsequent APAEC plan, covering 2004 to 2009, was adopted at the 22nd AMEM in Makati City on June 9, 2004.
 Both plans promoted the development of a policy framework that would guide legal and technical implementation methods.
-The ultimate goal of these plans was to establish an “Interconnection Master Plan” to help achieve the objectives outlined in the ASEAN Vision 2020.
+The ultimate goal of these plans was to establish an "Interconnection Master Plan" to help achieve the objectives outlined in the ASEAN Vision 2020.